SQL UPDATE Statement: Editing Data in Your Database

 There are a number of reasons for using an IN clause as part of your update query.
 For instance, you might want to update only a list of customers who have placed an order, so you would need to get a list of orders from the orders table.
 This example uses the update statement above, but it changes the business logic, the “real world” business rules that guide how to manage data, for which records the statement should update.
 In this situation, the statement looks like this:

 UPDATE customers SET country_id = (SELECT TOP 1 id FROM countries WHERE countries.zipcode = customers.zipcode) WHERE customer.id IN (SELECT customer_id FROM orders);

-The above statement changes the same column as above, but it changes only customers from that column who have an order in the orders table.
+This statement updates the same column as above, but it changes only customers from that column who have an order in the orders table.
 It still uses the same subquery, which ensures that the records with the correct country code from the countries table will update.
-The only part that changes is the business logic in the where clause.
+The only part of the statement that changes is the business logic in the WHERE clause.

-In the above query, all customers with an order are updated.
-This can be several records, and it will harm performance if you have any other services running off of the database.
+This query now updates all customers with an order.
+But that can include several records, and it can harm performance if you have other services running off the database at the same time.
 For example, you could limit the search to the number of customers who placed an order within the previous seven days.
 Here’s how that query will look:

 UPDATE customers SET country_id = (SELECT TOP 1 id FROM countries WHERE countries.zipcode = customers.zipcode) WHERE customer.id IN (SELECT customer_id FROM orders WHERE order_date >= getdate() – 7);

 In this query, the business logic changes just a little, but it only takes one small change to have a significant effect on the records that update.
 Here, instead of retrieving signup dates in the customers table, SQL gets records from the orders table if a customer placed an order within the past seven days.
 Then the outer update query runs.